-Another advantage is the organization, planning and support that often doesn’t exist at langauge schools.
+Another advantage is the organization, planning, and support that often doesn’t exist at language schools.
 In my school, I have to give a formal assessment at LEAST once a week.
-I’m required to turn in my gradebook every Friday and I have to identify all students who have below a 75% average in my classes.
-If a student has below a 75% in my class I have to submit a plan of how they can get their grade above 75%.
+I’m required to turn in my grade book every Friday and I have to identify all students who have a below 75% average in my classes.
+If a student has a below 75% in my class I have to submit a plan of how they can get their grade above 75%.
 The Chinese principal expects you to tutor the students on your own time.
 However, the American principal (my supervisor) will only make you tutor up to your contracted rate of 25 teaching hours.
 I teach 23 hours and I am required to tutor for an additional two hours.
 The problem with tutoring is the school has so much of the student’s day planned, it is hard to find an opening in the student’s schedule.

 By far the greatest advantage of the International school over the Language school is the vacation.
 When I worked in the language school they only gave 10 days of vacation a year, and you agreed to work 6 days a week in the busy summer.
 I have off from July 12th to August 29th and it is fully paid.
-I had off from Jan 30th to Febuary 25th fully paid.
+I had off from Jan 30th to February 25th fully paid.
 Every three day weekend in China has another perk.
-In addition to getting the three day weekend the day before the three day weekend the school has a half day.
-There is a regulation in China that requires boarding school students to be given a half day to provide for travel time to their home.
-Holiday weekends literally start on Thursday at 1120 for me if I have my gradebooks and lesson plans submitted.
-In addition to the scheduled vacations, I enjoy 3 personal days a year, and can have up to 10 paid sick days if I have a doctor’s note.
+In addition to getting the three day weekend the day before the three day weekend, the school has a half-day.
+There is a regulation in China that requires boarding school students to be given a half-day to provide for travel time to their home.
+Holiday weekends literally start on Thursday at 1120 for me if I have my grade book and lesson plans submitted.
+In addition to the scheduled vacations, I enjoy 3 personal days a year and can have up to 10 paid sick days if I have a doctor’s note.